AWiderDotNET/Services/catalog/spellchecking.md

 * Words we want to ignore; they're not correct, but we don't want them to be suggested.
 Typically names fall into this category, though I'll often put the owner's names into the "words we want to add" category.
   * :information_source: cSpell's VS Code integration doesn't have a way to add words to the ignore list, so I usually so a pass on the `words` list in `cSpell.json` after and separate them out myself.

-### The Important Last Part: Adapting to Feedback
+### An Important Consideration: Adapting to Feedback

 Spelling and word choice is a personal thing.
-I take the position that as long as the maintainers are making a choice consciously and consistently, it isn't "wrong'.
+I take the position that as long as the maintainers are making a choice consciously and consistently, it isn't "wrong".
 And any spell-check systems should adapt to that.
 Any push-back I have on maintainer preferences is minimal.
 It's not about correcting someone; it's about being helpful.

 * I do a self-review on my PR on GitHub
 * I call attention to things that the maintainers may want to weigh in about
 * I explicitly ask for feedback and adapt to it.

-### Lastly: Capture that we did this!
+### Lastly: Capture that we did this

-* There should be an issue open in this repository for doing this work.
+* There should be an issue open in this repository for doing this work, to track the request.
 * Make sure you add a link to the pull request in that issue so we can see where it was implemented.
 This way we'll always have a history of this work, and we can return from time to time and brush it up!